LMagalhaesPI/digital-garden-jekyll-template/_notes/Designing Data Intensive Apps.md

 ## Stream processing

-The main goal is to abandone the sync processing and data updating and do it incrementally available all over teh time. - Eventual concistency.
+The main goal is to abandone the sync processing and data updating and do it incrementally available all over the time. - Eventual concistency.

 A record is an event with a timespan.
 An event is created and published by a publisher (publisher or sender) and consumed my one or more consumers or subcribers (subcribers or recipients).